Taylor-Patterson/Get-Your-Drink-On/README.md

 https://github.com/toriyuzik/DrinkBotProject2017

 # Thanks
 This project would not have been possible if not for the continued patience and guidance of our professor, Dr. Tomesh.
 Not only did he meet with us multiple times to help us wire and troubleshoot, but was he kind enough to supply us with a CPU free of charge.
 We also would like to thank Randy Pomedli for helping us build the frame and solder wires.
-He also provided needed encouragement when we were struggling.
+He also provided much needed encouragement in times of struggle.